ErnieTech101/WSJT-ADIF-Log-Visualizer/README.md

 # Simple and Easy Installation

+## QUICK INSTALL: Install Python 3.x.x.
+Download and un-zip the wsjtx-log-mapper.zip release file to WSJT-X's
+C:\Users\...\AppData\Local\WSJT-X directory, edit the config.json file with Notepad with your CALL, LAT-LON and QRZ.com API key, open a CMD window with Admininstrator issue the command python start_servers.py and then navigate your browerser to localhost:8000 to enjoy using the WSJT-X ADIF Log Visualizer & Mapper.

+## Step-by-Step Installation (Do This)

 There is nothing to install per se.
 Just download the wsjtx-log-mapper.zip file from this Github release repository, un-zip the files within to a directory as described below, start the Python http.server instance and you are up and running.
 You can run WSJT-X ADIF Log Visualizer & Mapper either directly from WSJT-X's user directory - recommended - OR in a separate directory of